Seven Days Battles History and Overview

 On April 4, McClellan’s 120,000-man army began its march up the peninsula.
 The next day, the advance came to a halt when the Federals encountered Confederate forces of about 10,000 men, dug in along the Warwick River near Yorktown.
-Erroneously believing that the Rebel forces outnumbered his army, McClellan settled in for a siege rather than attack.
+Erroneously believing that the Confederate forces outnumbered his army, McClellan settled in for a siege rather than an attack.
 The resulting one-month delay enabled Confederate General Joseph E. Johnston to redeploy troops from northern Virginia to the peninsula.
 Despite the delay at Yorktown, by late May, McClellan’s army had his army encamped along both sides of the Chickahominy River, only several miles from Richmond.

 Lee Replaces Johnston after the Battle of Seven Pines

 When heavy spring rains flooded the Chickahominy, Confederate General Joseph E. Johnston seized the opportunity to attack McClellan’s army while the swollen river divided it.
-On May 31, Rebel troops launched attacks against the isolated Third and Fourth of Corps of the Army of the Potomac near Seven Pines and Fair Oaks, Virginia.
+On May 31, Confederate troops launched attacks against the isolated Third and Fourth Corps of the Army of the Potomac near Seven Pines and Fair Oaks, Virginia.
 Around dusk, General Johnston was severely wounded, and G.W.
 Smith assumed temporary command of the army.
 Smith renewed the attack on June 1, but the Confederates made little headway against the reinforced Federals.
 The Battle of Seven Pines ended on the evening of June 1.

 Seven Days Battles

 Battle of Oak Grove